juxhouse/bela-resources/reference/ECD-File-Format.md

 This is the format of the [architecture data](/Concepts.md#ecds) file produced by the [BELA updater apps](/CodeSynchronization.md#2-run-the-bela-updater-docker-app-for-your-language) and accepted by the [BELA API](/API.md).

-It was designed for compactness, readability and on-the-fly parsing—unlike JSON—allowing each line to be processed as it is read, without loading the entire file.
+It was designed for compactness, readability.
+It also extensible, by allowing an optional JSON data at the end of each line.

+There is a formal [EBNF grammar](#ebnf-grammar) below.

 ## Versioning